-(1) NONCONFORMING BUILDING: a building or portion thereof lawfully existing at the effective date of this Chapter, or amendments thereto, that does not conform to the provisions of this Chapter and/or the use regulations of the district in which it is located.

-- (2) NONCONFORMING USE: a use which lawfully occupied a building or land at the time this Chapter, or amendment thereto, became effective, that does not conform to the provisions of this Chapter nor to the use regulations of the district in which it is located. - (3) NUDITY OR STATE OF NUDITY: The knowing or intentional live display of a human genital organ or anus with less than a fully opaque covering or a female individual's breast with less than a fully opaque covering of the nipple and areola.
+- (1) NONCONFORMING BUILDING: a building or portion thereof lawfully existing at the effective date of this Chapter, or amendments thereto, that does not conform to the provisions of this Chapter and/or the use regulations of the district in which it is located. - (2) NONCONFORMING SITE: a site or portion thereof lawfully existing at the effective date of this Chapter, or amendments thereto, that does not conform to the provisions of this Chapter and/or specific required conditions of the district in which it is located, including, but not limited to, landscaping, parking, bike parking, State of Michigan Barrier-Free and Federal ADA requirements, and pedestrian connectivity.
+(Amended Ordinance 1745 11/4/21) - (3) NONCONFORMING USE: a use which lawfully occupied a building or land at the time this Chapter, or amendment thereto, became effective, that does not conform to the provisions of this Chapter nor to the use regulations of the district in which it is located. - (4) NUDITY OR STATE OF NUDITY: The knowing or intentional live display of a human genital organ or anus with less than a fully opaque covering or a female individual's breast with less than a fully opaque covering of the nipple and areola.
 Nudity, as used in this chapter, does not include a woman's breastfeeding of a baby whether or not the nipple or areola is exposed during or incidental to the feeding.
-(Amended Ordinance 1707 9/26/19) - (4) NURSING HOME: an installation other than a hospital, having as its primary function the rendering of nursing care for extended periods of time to persons afflicted with illness, injury, or infirmity. - ONE FAMILY ATTACHED: a building or structure for more than one (1) dwelling unit, where each dwelling unit is separated from the abutting dwelling unit by a party wall extending up from the ground the full height of the building.
-Each dwelling unit shall have direct access from outdoors from at least the front and rear or side of the unit. - (6) OPERATOR: An owner, manager, or other person who exercises control over the premises or operation of an adult regulated use.
-(Amended Ordinance 1707 9/26/19) - OVERLAY DEVELOPMENT DISTRICT (ODD): The Overlay Development District (ODD) means a unified site design for one or more lots, tracts, or parcels of land to be developed as a single entity, the plan for which may propose density or intensity transfers, density or intensity increases, mixing of land uses, or any combination thereof, and that provides flexibility to lot size, bulk, or type of dwelling or building use, density, intensity, lot coverage, parking, required common open space, public art or other standards to zoning use district requirements that are otherwise applicable to the area in which it is located.
-(Amended Ordinance 1603 4/7/13) - (8) PARKING: the standing or placement of motor vehicles currently used to transport people, goods, or materials in the conduct of normal daily activities provided that such standing or placement is limited to periods of less than forty-eight (48) hours. - (9) PARKING SPACE: the area required for parking an automobile which shall be a minimum of nine (9') feet wide and EIGHTEEN (18') FEET long, but not including drives and aisles.
-(Amended - Ordinance 1678 - 7/6/17)
+(Amended Ordinance 1707 9/26/19) - (5) NURSING HOME: an installation other than a hospital, having as its primary function the rendering of nursing care for extended periods of time to persons afflicted with illness, injury, or infirmity. - (6) ONE FAMILY ATTACHED: a building or structure for more than one (1) dwelling unit, where each dwelling unit is separated from the abutting dwelling unit by a party wall extending up from the ground the full height of the building.
+Each dwelling unit shall have direct access from outdoors from at least the front and rear or side of the unit.

+- (7) OPERATOR: An owner, manager, or other person who exercises control over the premises or operation of an adult regulated use.
+(Amended Ordinance 1707 9/26/19) - (8) OVERLAY DEVELOPMENT DISTRICT (ODD): The Overlay Development District (ODD) means a unified site design for one or more lots, tracts, or parcels of land to be developed as a single entity, the plan for which may propose density or intensity transfers, density or intensity increases, mixing of land uses, or any combination thereof, and that provides flexibility to lot size, bulk, or type of dwelling or building use, density, intensity, lot coverage, parking, required common open space, public art or other standards to zoning use district requirements that are otherwise applicable to the area in which it is located.
+(Amended Ordinance 1603 4/7/13) - (9) PARKING: the standing or placement of motor vehicles currently used to transport people, goods, or materials in the conduct of normal daily activities provided that such standing or placement is limited to periods of less than forty-eight (48) hours. - (10) PARKING SPACE: the area required for parking an automobile which shall be a minimum of nine (9') feet wide and EIGHTEEN (18') FEET long, but not including drives and aisles.
+(Amended Ordinance 1678 7/6/17)